 Help Save Children in Ethiopia

-Ethiopia is Africa's second-most populated country.
+Ethiopia is Africa's second-most populated country, with a population of 115 million.
+Ethiopia is the third largest refugee-hosting country in Africa, sheltering over 800,000 registered refugees.
 With a population of 102.5 million, Ethiopia has a long history of hosting refugees.
 Today, there are more than 770,000 refugees in Ethiopia, mostly from South Sudan, Somalia and Sudan.

 COVID-19 has added significant strain on Ethiopia's already fragile health system.
 Combined with the conflict in Ethiopia's Tigray region, the threats to children in Ethiopia are many.

 Located in the Horn of Africa, Ethiopia is at high risk of climate-induced disasters, including droughts and severe flooding.
 With over 80% of the country's population residing in rural areas, families are dependent on rain-fed agriculture for food, income and survival.
 Even before the pandemic, nearly 7 million people across Ethiopia were severely food insecure.